 Are you insuring your new property?
 While reading through the insurance papers, you will probably encounter a reference to "BS3621" locks.
 If you are not sure what it means, Tone Locksmiths of Edgware are here to clarify things a bit.

-BS3621 stands for British Standard approved locks.
-It means the specific lock type has gone through exhaustive security tests to make sure it can provide your property the necessary level of security and protect your property from burglary.
+BS3621 stands for British Standard-approved locks.
+It means the specific lock type has gone through exhaustive security tests to make sure it can provide your property with the necessary level of security and protect your property from burglary.
 Don't get us wrong, installing a British Standard 3621 on your exterior door doesn't give you a 100% guarantee that a professional burglar won't be able to break into your home or office.
-It does mean that the lock has been proven to provide your property a better security level.
+It does mean that the lock has been proven to provide your property with a better security level.
 Based on that, the insurance company is willing to take the risk and insure the contents of your property against theft.

 BS3621 is the most commonly used standard for residential door locks.
-In order to qualify for the standard, the lock has to be dead locked on both sides, so the only way anyone can enter or exit the door is by using a key.
+In order to qualify for the standard, the lock has to be deadlocked on both sides, so the only way anyone can enter or exit the door is by using a key.